 There is no right or wrong.
 Teachers must feel empowered to make the models their own.
 I love to share the different ways I am modifying the Station Rotation Model to work for me and my students.
 For example, if students are working on annotating and analyzing a text, I’ll pull an article from Newsela or Smithsonian Tween Tribune that is written at different Lexile levels and assign different groups easier or more challenging reading based on their reading level.

 28 Student-Centered Instructional Strategies - 28 Student-Centered Instructional Strategies by TeachThought Staff For in-person professional development from TeachThought on effective instructional strategies or any other topic your school or district might need, contact us today.
 Student-centered teaching is teaching designed for the student.
 This means that planning often begins with the student in mind as opposed to a school policy or curriculum artifact, for example.
 Done well, it can disarm some of the more intimidating parts of academia, while also shortening the distance between the student and understanding.
 Put another way, student-centered teaching is teaching that is ‘aware’ of students and their needs above and beyond anything else.
+It places students at the center of the learning process.
 This isn’t as simple as it sounds, especially without shifting one’s mindset towards that approach.

-Let us know in the comments which are your favorites, or any good ones you think Mia might have missed.
-Uk.businessinsider.
-Flickr / woodleywonderworks Being a kindergartner today is very different from being a kindergartner 20 years ago.
+As a former kindergarten teacher, a father of three girls who've recently gone through kindergarten, and as researcher and teacher-educator in early childhood education, I have had kindergarten as a part of my adult life for almost 20 years.
 As a parent, I have seen how student-led projects, sensory tables (that include sand or water) and dramatic play areas have been replaced with teacher-led instructional time, writing centers, and sight words lists that children need to memorize.
 So, why does this matter?
 All work, and almost no play First, let's look at what kindergarten looks like today.